 "The difference is night and day!
 Her fits of panic and anxiety have diminished significantly."

-Use High Anxiety to Help:
+Use High Anxiety flower essence formula for dogs to help:

 - herding, working, and any responsible-by-nature dogs expressing a strong need, but not necessarily the maturity, to keep everyone and everything "in its place".